From career breakthroughs to professional milestones, explore how Natalie Portman made an impact.

 In December 2019, Natalie Portman visited Kenya a second time with WE Charity and spoke with young girls determined to improve their lives through access to education.

-In 2020, Natalie Portman endorsed the "defund the police" movement and collaborated with JusticeLA to create a public service announcement about the health of people in L.A.
+In 2020, Natalie Portman endorsed the "defund the police" movement.
+Also in 2020, Portman collaborated with JusticeLA to create a public service announcement #SuingToSaveLives about the health of people in L.A.
 County jails amid the COVID-19 pandemic.
-She was also announced as a co-founder and investor in Angel City FC.
+Later in 2020, Portman co-founded and invested in Angel City FC.

 In 2021, Natalie Portman and Sophie Mas founded the production company MountainA and signed a first-look television deal with Apple TV+.

 In 2022, Natalie Portman reprised her role as Jane Foster in Thor: Love and Thunder, where her character becomes Mighty Thor.
-She received a Critics' Choice Super Award nomination for Best Actress in a Superhero Movie.
+Portman received a nomination for the Critics' Choice Super Award for Best Actress in a Superhero Movie.
+Portman was also voted one of the 50 greatest actors of all time in a reader's poll by Empire magazine.

-In September 2023, Natalie Portman spoke at an event for the United Nations Spotlight Initiative to eliminate violence against women and girls, urging member states to reinvest in the Initiative and ending gender-based violence.
+In September 2023, Natalie Portman spoke at an event for the United Nations Spotlight Initiative to eliminate violence against women and girls, urging member states to reinvest in the Initiative.

-On October 18, 2023, Natalie Portman advocated for the release of hostages held by Hamas, condemned their actions, and urged support for kidnapped Israeli children.
-She also promoted Dror Israel on Instagram to raise funds for children near the Gaza border and called on the Red Cross to address breaches of International Humanitarian Law within Israel.
+On October 18, 2023, Natalie Portman publicly called for the release of hostages held by Hamas and condemned their actions.
+She also advocated for the release of kidnapped Israeli children.
+Additionally, she publicized information about Dror Israel on Instagram to raise funds for children near the Gaza border and called on the Red Cross to address ongoing breaches of International Humanitarian Law within Israel.

-On November 12, 2023, Natalie Portman participated in the March for the Republic and Against Antisemitism in Paris, which was held in response to the increase in antisemitism following the start of the Gaza war.
+On November 12, 2023, Natalie Portman participated in the March for the Republic and Against Antisemitism in Paris, which was held in response to the rise in antisemitism since the start of the Gaza war.

 In 2023, Natalie Portman produced and starred in the film May December under her production company MountainA.